microsoft/AcademicContent/Workshop/19. Blockchain on Azure/Blockchain on Azure HOL.md

 	}
 	```

 	This contract, named "myCoin," is written in Solidity.
 Solidity files are compiled to JSON files containing interface definitions as well as bytecode that is used when the contracts are deployed.
-The contract contains a function named ```sendCoin``` that, when called, transfers the specified number of My Coin from the sender's account to the receiver's account.
+The contract contains a function named ```sendCoin``` that, when called, transfers the specified number of coins from the sender's account to the receiver's account.

 1. Create a new file named **3_deploy_myCoin.js** in the "migrations" subdirectory.
 Paste the following code into the file and save it: